American College of Clinical Pharmacy

 38.5

 ACCP Pharmacotherapy Preparatory Review and Recertification Course (Prep Course) attendees were asked to rank various methods of preparation for the pharmacotherapy specialty examination regarding value and usefulness.
 A score of "1" indicated an extremely valuable method, and a score of "10" indicated a method that was not at all valuable.
 This group found the Prep Course to be the most valuable.
 Using review articles and participating in a study group were also highly rated methods of preparation.
 Also of value were use of therapeutics textbooks and the Pharmacotherapy Self-Assessment Program.
-PSAP is developed primarily as an ongoing professional development tool and is approved by the BPS as an acceptable means of recertification for Board Certified Pharmacotherapy Specialists; although many individuals find it useful as a board preparatory aid, this is not its primary purpose.
+PSAP is developed primarily as an ongoing professional development tool and is approved by BPS as an acceptable means of recertification for Board-Certified Pharmacotherapy Specialists; although many individuals find it useful as a board preparatory aid, this is not its primary purpose.

 How much studying is necessary to pass?